indolering/nmc2couch/README.md

 and it pushes everything into a DB called 'bit'.
 This is currently hardcoded into dump.js.

+#### Manually specify settings
-## To a manually specify settings:
+You can also manually specify the JSON RPC settings:

 1. `cp settings-example.json settings.json`
 2. Fill in config information in `settings.json`